 Jewel of the Creek

 This trail is in a riparian area along Cave Creek within the Jewel of the Creek Preserve at Spur Cross Ranch Conservation Area.
-It is very lush along the creek with willows, walnut trees, alders and other trees.
+It is very lush along the creek with willows, walnut trees, alders, and other trees.
 There is also a mesquite bosque.

-You can connect to this trail via the Spur Cross and Tortuga Trails so that you can experience desert and creek hiking.
+You can connect to this trail via Spur Cross Trail and Tortuga Trail so that you can experience desert and creek hiking.
 For example, you can leave from the Spur Cross Trailhead and head west up the Tortuga.
-You can hook up with the Dragonfly Trail by taking the first intersection and continue south on the Spur Cross Trail or continue on on the Tortuga Trail for about another mile to the second intersection (at the top of the rugged hill just before the Elephant Mountain junction) where you will head east to the junction with the Spur Cross and Dragonfly trail.
+You can hook up with the Dragonfly Trail by taking the first intersection and continue south on the Spur Cross Trail or continue on the Tortuga Trail for about another mile to the second intersection (at the top of the rugged hill just before the Elephant Mountain junction) where you will head east to the junction with the Spur Cross and Dragonfly trail.

-Once you get to the creek you come to another junction where the Dragonfly Trail goes north and south.
+Once you get to the creek, you come to another junction where the Dragonfly Trail goes north and south.
 You can go either way.
-If you go south, the trail will cross the creek and you will come to a u-turn that takes you above the creek and then back down to the creek.
-You will come across an interesting rocky formation and continue by the creek for awhile until you come to another intersection; stay to the east and head up the hill where you will come to the Jewel of the Creek Preserve sign and parking area along side Spur Cross Road.
-The Spur Cross Stables are across the road, the parking area for the Spur Cross Trailhead is to the north of that.
+If you go south, the trail will cross the creek, and you will come to a u-turn that takes you above the creek and then back down to the creek.
+You will come across an interesting rocky formation and continue by the creek for a while until you come to another intersection; stay to the east and head up the hill where you will come to the Jewel of the Creek Preserve sign and parking area alongside Spur Cross Road.
+The Spur Cross Stables are across the road.
+The parking area for the Spur Cross Trailhead is to the north of that.

-Once you have crossed the creek you will go through a slightly burned area and come to the intersection where the trail goes up the hill.
+Once you have crossed the creek, you will go through a slightly burned area and come to the intersection where the trail goes up the hill.
 Make the u-turn here to head north back to the trailhead.